mauritssilvis/challenges/java/basic_java_project_intellij/README.md

 ##### Inspection profiles

-To learn about possible code improvements and optimizations, a code inspection profile in which all Java-20-compatible IntelliJ IDEA inspections are turned on is provided in [All.xml](.idea/inspectionProfiles/All.xml).
+A code inspection profile in which all Java-20-compatible IntelliJ IDEA inspections are turned on is provided in [All.xml](.idea/inspectionProfiles/All.xml).
+This profile facilitates learning about possible code improvements and optimizations.
 A profile in which only the default inspections are selected is stored in [Defaults.xml](.idea/inspectionProfiles/Default.xml).

 ##### Run configurations